(Personal Photo from Akumal Mexico )

 My husband and I don’t want to wait until we’re old to travel.
 So we try and travel every year, or every other year, depending on finances.

 Why a Tropical Vacation is important to us

 During my 18 year marriage, we have buried 5 of my husband’s siblings.
 This was due to the unique complications of health issues they had.
 My dad passed away at the age of 69.
 He was paralyzed from a stroke at the young age of 62.

 My dad didn’t believe in spending money on travel.

 I remember his mantra, “Pay off your debt, and don’t be foolish with your money.”

-All 5 of my husband’s siblings were planning on traveling the world when they retired.
+All 5 of my husband’s siblings were planning on travelling the world when they retired.
 Most of them didn’t even make it to their 50th birthday.
 My dear friend Joanne died at the age of 42, after a 7 year battle with cancer.
-Life can be too short, and even if we do grow old, we all know older folks who can no longer afford to travel, because of the cost of Health Insurance by having health issues.
+Life can be too short, and even if we do grow old, we all know older folks who can no longer afford to travel because of the cost of Health Insurance by having health issues.

 Have you envied people you know that manage to travel lots?